What is stamp duty?

 If you buy a new main residence but there’s a delay in selling your previous main residence, you’ll have to pay the higher stamp duty rates (ie including the additional 3%, described above) as you’ll own two properties.

-In this situation, you must apply for any repayment within 12 months of the sale of your old main residence.
+In this situation, you must generally apply for any repayment within 12 months of the sale of your old main residence.

 What if property is being bought by non-UK residents?